AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

 * **Will the migration impact connectivity to external accounts?**

     Yes.
-Third-party integrations, SMS providers for example, should add new Adobe Campaign application servers IP addresses to the allow list.
+Third-party integrations, SMS providers for example, should add new Adobe Campaign application servers IP addresses to the allowlist.

 * **Will the migration impact connectivity to Adobe Analytics using the Genesis connector?
-What about adding Campaign IP addresses to the allow list on the Adobe Analytics side?**
+What about adding Campaign IP addresses to the allowlist on the Adobe Analytics side?**

     Adobe Campaign application servers IP addresses will change.
 This step will be handled by Adobe Customer Care post-migration.

 * **Will the migration impact connectivity with other Adobe solutions (AEM, Target, etc.)?**

-    Integrations are a combination of IP addresses declared on the allow list and web service account configuration.
+    Integrations are a combination of IP addresses declared on the allowlist and web service account configuration.
 This will be accounted for and owned by Adobe Customer Care.

-    There will be IP addresses on the allow list that will be required in the external solution as Application servers IP will change.
+    There will be IP addresses on the allowlist that will be required in the external solution as Application servers IP will change.
 This information will be provided.
 Other parts of integration are IMS-based and should work as-is.

 * **What about customer that are not attached to Org ID for IMS integration?**